openzerotrust/.github/profile/README.md

 With the Open Zero Trust (OZT) platform, DevOps, DevSecOps, and Security teams have the tools they need to secure the entire container pipeline, from Build to Ship to Run, automatically.

+<b>Please note that temporarily code and documentation links point to NeuVector repository.</b>

 # Table of Contents

 - [Migration](#Migration)